-Modern style architecture is now coming of age to be considered historic.
+Modern style architecture building from around 1950 through the 1970s is now coming of age to be considered historic.
 When contemplating work to a Modern style building, regardless of if it is in a historic district or not, the design guidelines are an excellent resource to guide proposed work.
 Additionally, Modern style additions or architectural features to historic buildings should be considered and should be retained, repaired, and preserved when work is proposed.